plone/volto/docs/source/upgrade-guide/index.md

 Beware when using an updated version (2.x.x), as it may contain some breaking changes.
 Also take a look at: https://dockyard.com/blog/2020/02/14/you-probably-don-t-need-moment-js-anymore

-If you need to format dates in Volto it's recommended to use the `FormattedDate` component present already in Volto core.
+If you need to format dates in Volto, it's recommended to use the `FormattedDate` component in Volto core.
-It already uses the modern recommendations for date formatting in the web.
+It uses modern recommendations for date formatting on the web.
 ```

 (volto-upgrade-guide-15.x.x)=